Company Department Bingo

 Business English Company Departments Game - Vocabulary: Bingo, Matching - Group Work

-Business English Job Descriptions Worksheet - Vocabulary Exercises: Matching, Gap-fill - Writing Activity: Describing, Freer Practice In this fun talking about companies game, students play bingo by matching company departments with their functions.
-In groups, the bingo caller reads a sentence describing the function of a department at random from the caller's sheet, e.g. 'This department creates advertising campaigns and promotes products.'
-The players listen and look at the departments written on their bingo card to see if they have one that matches the description, e.g. 'Marketing'.
+Business English Job Descriptions Worksheet - Vocabulary Exercises: Matching, Gap-fill - Writing Activity: Describing, Freer Practice In this fun company departments game, students play bingo by matching company departments with descriptions of their functions.
+In groups, the bingo caller begins by reading a sentence describing the function of a department at random from the caller's sheet, e.g. 'This department creates advertising campaigns and promotes products.'
+The players listen and look at the departments written on their bingo cards to see if they have one that matches the sentence, e.g. Marketing.
 If they do, they cross it off.
 The game continues until a player has crossed off four departments in a row.
 When this happens, the player shouts 'Bingo!' and reads the departments they crossed off.
-If the departments match the descriptions that were read, the student wins the round.
+If the departments match the sentences that were ticked on the caller's sheet, the student wins the round.
 Players then continue to see who can cross off all 16 departments first.
-Groups play several rounds, with students taking turns being the bingo caller and players using a different bingo card each time. show less
+Groups play several rounds, with students taking turns being the bingo caller and players using a different bingo card each time.

 Comparing Companies